asifkd012020/open-itg-aws_runbooks/iam/Runbook.md

 **Why?**

-Why is this requirement needed at CG?
+All local user provision requests are made through Access Central to ensure all required information is recorded and necessary approval is given for each local user.
+This also ensures ownership can be traced to the appropriate team.

 **How?**

-How this requirement should be met, and how an engineer build to adhere to the requirement.
+Every provision request requires the following information:
+- Name of user (following [Cloud Naming Standards](https://confluence.capgroup.com/display/SAA/Cloud+naming+standards))
+- Permissions/policy to attach to user
+- General level of acces: Admin/Edit/Read
+- AWS Account ID
+- ATM ID to associate with user
+- Justification (why you need a local IAM user instead of leveraging an IAM role)

+To make the provision request, complete the following steps:

+1. Step 1
+2. Step 2
+3. Step 3
 <br><br>

-### 3. Local IAM Users are reviewed semi-annually and removed when there is no longer a business need
+### 3. **To Discuss:** Local IAM Users are reviewed semi-annually and removed when there is no longer a business need

 **Capital Group Controls:**
 |Control Statement|Description|